 You can’t submit a complaint anonymously.
 If you are making a complaint the providers of the service or individuals have a right to know what is being complained about and by whom.
 A copy of your complaint will therefore normally be provided to those who are the subject of the complaint.

-We hope that most issues can be resolved either informally, that is at the first stage of our Procedure.
+We hope that most issues can be resolved at the first stage of our Procedure.
 You can raise your concerns by letter, e-mail or orally within 20 working days of the event or issues which you wish to complain about.
-Please provide as much information as you can to enable us to understand your concerns.
+You may find it useful to complete the stage 1 student complaint form which guides you through the information we would need to look into your complaint, or you can write it in your own words.
+Please provide as much information as you can, as well as providing any available supporting evidence, to enable us to understand you concerns.

 You should raise your concerns with relevant staff either in your School, or in the relevant professional service department, depending on the issue.
-If you are unsure who to speak to, please contact your School, the relevant department or the Quality and Enhancement Office via email@example.com.
+If you are unsure who to speak to, please contact your School, the relevant department, or the Quality Management Office via email@example.com.

-If the informal process fails to resolve your concerns, you can submit a formal complaint using the stage 2 student complaint form.
+If the stage 1 process fails to resolve your concerns, you can submit a stage 2 complaint using the stage 2 student complaint form.
 It is important that you provide as much information as possible about your complaint and any supporting evidence.
-It would also be helpful if you are able to explain any actions you would like to see arising from your complaint.
+It would also be helpful if you are able to explain any actions you would like to see arising from your complaint and why you did not agree with the stage 1 outcome.

 Completed forms should be sent via email to firstname.lastname@example.org.